Brand Momentum Vision One

 What drives brand Momentum?

-Brand growth and Momentum is ultimately a comparative metric which should be used to benchmark your brand against others.
-Ultimately, for any brand looking to grow or disrupt a market this is the metric to go for.
+Brand growth and momentum are ultimately comparative metrics used to benchmark your brand against others.
+Ultimately, for any brand looking to grow or disrupt a market, this is the metric to go for.

 Consumers’ perception of your brand, as a whole, is vital.
 It is not just about the product or service that you offer – it’s about whether you are seen to be dynamic and different to your competitors.
 It is your brand personality and whether you demonstrate progression, truth, leadership and innovation.